How to Get Discounts on Car Insurance

 As mentioned, your age, where you live, and what kind of car you drive affect how much you pay.
-A new teenage driver, for example, almost always pays more for auto insurance than a driver who is 55 years old or older.
-Likewise, you pay more if you are living in metro Seattle than if you live in a rural ZIP code in Eastern Washington that sees few accidents.
+A new teenage driver, for example, almost always pays more for auto insurance than a driver who is aged 55 or older.
+Likewise, you pay more if you are living in metro Seattle than if you live in a rural ZIP code in eastern Washington that sees few accidents.
 The performance of drivers in your ZIP code in past years can raise or lower your premium significantly.

 Car Insurance Savings

 Fortunately, there are steps you can take to lower the cost of your car insurance.
-One of the surest ways to save money is to bundle car insurance with home insurance, which may lower your auto insurance premium by as much as 20 percent.
+One of the surest ways to save money is to bundle car insurance with home insurance, which may lower your auto insurance premium by as much as 20%.
 By doing so, you typically save money on the home insurance premium as well.
 You also can score significant savings by insuring multiple cars on the same policy.
 You also can get a discount if you pay the entire premium in full in advance.

 Drive Less?
 Pay Less

 Another common way to save on car insurance is to obtain a safe-driving discount.
-Today, many insurance companies can monitor driving habits via a smartphone app.
-These apps are handy because they can give you immediate feedback on your daily driving performance.
+Today, many insurance companies monitor driving habits via a smartphone app.
+These apps are also handy because they can give you immediate feedback on your daily driving performance.
 Read More About How Drive Apps Work.

-These usage-based discounts are more popular now than ever.
+Usage-based discounts are more popular now than ever.
 If you have been laid off or are no longer commuting to work, explore a usage discount with your insurance company.
 Once you lock in the discount, it likely will stay in place for the duration of the policy.
 Read More About Insurance Matters When You Work from Home.